jjallaire/draftpod/src/components/guide/articles/multi-player.md

 Once all of the players have joined, click **Start Draft** to begin.

-After you make all of your picks, you'll end up in deckbuilding mode where you can specify which cards will make your main deck and sideboard.
-Once you've completed deckbuilding, click the **View Decklist** button to see a list of the cards in your deck and sideboard:
+After you make all of your picks, you'll end up in deck-building mode where you can specify which cards will make your main deck and sideboard.
+Once you've completed deck-building, click the **View Decklist** button to see a list of the cards in your deck and sideboard:

 <p>
 <img src="/images/guide/view-decklist.png" width="100%" />